thijsjanzen/nLTT/README.md

 - estimate the parameters of a model for which no likelihood is available, using ABC-SMC (as used in the paper)

 ## Papers using the nLTT statistic

+Bilderbeek, Richèl J.C., Laudanno, Giovanni and Rampal S. Etienne.
+"Quantifying the importance of an inference model in Bayesian phylogenetics" bioRxiv (2019): 879098; [link](https://doi.org/10.1101/2019.12.17.879098)

+Giardina F, Romero-Severson EO, Albert J, Britton T, Leitner T  "Inference of Transmission Network Structure from HIV Phylogenetic Trees".
+PLOS Computational Biology (2017) 13(1): e1005316. [link](https://doi.org/10.1371/journal.pcbi.1005316)

 Janzen, Thijs, and Rampal Etienne.
 "Inferring the role of habitat dynamics in driving diversification: evidence for a species pump in Lake Tanganyika cichlids." bioRxiv (2017): 085431. [link](https://www.biorxiv.org/content/early/2017/06/07/085431)

 Ibeh, Neke, and Stephane Aris-Brosou.
-"Estimation of sub-epidemic dynamics by means of Sequential Monte Carlo Approximate Bayesian Computation: an application to the Swiss HIV Cohort Study. bioRxiv (2016): 085993. [link](http://biorxiv.org/content/early/2016/11/07/085993)
+"Estimation of sub-epidemic dynamics by means of Sequential Monte Carlo Approximate Bayesian Computation: an application to the Swiss HIV Cohort Study." bioRxiv (2016): 085993. [link](http://biorxiv.org/content/early/2016/11/07/085993)

-Giardina F, Romero-Severson EO, Albert J, Britton T, Leitner T (2017) Inference of Transmission Network Structure from HIV Phylogenetic Trees.
-PLOS Computational Biology 13(1): e1005316. [link](https://doi.org/10.1371/journal.pcbi.1005316)

 McCloskey, Rosemary M., Richard H. Liang, and Art FY Poon.
 "Reconstructing contact network parameters from viral phylogenies."
 Virus evolution 2.2 (2016): vew029. [link](http://ve.oxfordjournals.org/content/2/2/vew029.abstract)

 Janzen, Thijs, Sebastian Höhna, and Rampal S. Etienne.
 "Approximate Bayesian computation of diversification rates from molecular phylogenies: introducing a new efficient summary statistic, the nLTT."
-Methods in Ecology and Evolution 6.5 (2015): 566-575. [link](http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12350/full)
+Methods in Ecology and Evolution (2015): 566-575. [link](http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12350/full)

 ## Acknowledgements